muchcreative/Single-Stock-EDA-Example/1. Standardization Vs Normalization/README.md

 **Let's Start with the Difference Between the Two**

 Taken from [GeeksForGeeks: Normalization Vs Standardization](https://www.geeksforgeeks.org/normalization-vs-standardization/]).
 Stock data is non-stationary time series data meaning their "means, variances, and covariances that change over time.
 Non-stationary behaviors can be trends, cycles, random walks, or combinations of the three."
+Further explanation of non-stationarity can be found (here)[https://www.investopedia.com/articles/trading/07/stationary.asp#:~:text=Non%2DStationary%20Processes-,Non%2DStationary%20Time%20Series%20Data,or%20combinations%20of%20the%20three.].

+Deterministic Trend

 **Standardization:**

 The most indsutry wide type of feature transformation for stock trading are log returns.
 A good explanation of why to use log returns from Quantivity read [here] (https://quantivity.wordpress.com/2011/02/21/why-log-returns/).

 Standardization is the transofrmation of features by subtracting from mean and dividng by standard deviation